 Medical science considers this a mostly idiopathic condition, which is no surprise since most cases do not actually involve any neurological compression at all.
 Many theories have been proposed regarding the nature and mechanism of carpal tunnel nerve impingement, but doctors can not seem to agree on an exact universal causation of CTS symptoms when classic structural issues are absent.

-This dialog explores the alternative possible explanations for carpal tunnel expressions related to anatomical or mindbody causes.
+This dialog explores the alternative possible explanations for carpal tunnel syndrome expressions which are related to anatomical or mindbody causes.

 The carpal tunnel is an area in the wrist through which the 9 flexor tendons and the medial nerve pass.
 In CTS, the theory is that the nerve somehow gets compressed by a narrowing of this canal.
 Most patients do not demonstrate any verifiable compression, although the median nerve may indeed be proven as being involved in the painful expression.